jollanmendoza/Azure-Security-Journey/azure-architecture.md

-The physical infrastructure for Azure starts with **Datacenters**.
+The physical infrastructure for Azure starts with Datacenters.
 - Facilities with resources arranged in racks, dedicated power, cooling, and network infrastructure.

 Microsoft Azure has these datacenters around the globe, but these individual datacenters aren't directly accessible.
-These datacenters are grouped into Azure Regions and Availability Zones that are designed to assist in achieving resiliency and reliability for **business-critical** workloads.
+These datacenters are grouped into Azure Regions and Availability Zones that are designed to assist in achieving resiliency and reliability for business-critical workloads.

 ### Azure Regions
-A region is a geographical area on the planet that contains **at least** one or more potential datacenters that are nearby and networked together with a **low-latency** network.
+A region is a geographical area on the planet that contains at least one or more potential datacenters that are nearby and networked together with a low-latency network.
 - Azure assigns and controls the resources within each region to ensure workloads are balanced.
 - When deploying a resource within Azure, you will often need to choose the region in which you need this resource to be deployed.

 ### Azure Availability Zones
 Physically separate datacenters within an Azure Region.
 Each Availability Zone is made up of one or more datacenters equipped with independent power, cooling, and networking.
 An Availability Zone is set up to be an isolation boundary; if one zone goes offline, the others continue to work.
 Availability Zones are connected through high-speed, private fiber-optic networks.
 - Utilize Availability Zones to run mission-critical applications and build high availability into your application architecture by co-locating your compute, storage, networking, and data resources within an Availability Zone and replicating in other Availability Zones.
-- **Availability** zones are primarily for virtual machines, managed disks, load balancers, and SQL databases.
+- Availability zones are primarily for virtual machines, managed disks, load balancers, and SQL databases.

 **Azure services that support Availability Zones fall into these three categories:**
 - **Zonal Services:** Pin the resource to a specific zone.